alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/fleekclicoding.webp)

 Last, but definitely not least, we wanted to give a sneak peek of what's coming next!
-Later this week, we'll be releasing the **Fleek CLI**, adding full functionality to control **our Hosting suite and workflow through your terminal**, and enabling a ton of new features like:
+Later this week, we'll be releasing the revamped **Fleek CLI**, adding full functionality to control **our Hosting suite and workflow through your terminal**, and enabling a ton of new features like:

 * Using alternative deployment environments (e.g. local machine)
 * Integrating custom GitHub Actions into your workflow

 You'll be able to push sites right **from your desktop to the Open Web** through Fleek with a personalized workflow, and extra control over the entire process.

-This is the first of many updates to Fleek that are entirely **developer-focused**, and don’t be surprised if you hear about a new **Fleek API too**...
+This is the first of many updates to Fleek that will be entirely **dev-focused**, and don’t be surprised if you hear about a new **Fleek API too**...
 Keep an ear out for this later this week!

 ## The Next Steps: Building Canister-based Services